 The annual and quarterly Employment and Wages publications contain major industry employment, total quarterly wages paid, average weekly wage by major industry group, and the number of units (employers) at the parish, regional labor market area (RLMA), and statewide levels.
 The annual publication (PDF) lists average weekly wages by industry for all parishes, totaled by RLMAs and statewide.
 The Quarterly Census of Employment and Wages (QCEW) report for the first quarter of each year contains data on size of firms by parish, RLMAs, and statewide.
 Together, this data provides a stable economic indicator of growth or decline at the parish level.
 For example, one can look at the increase of employers and see what industries are adding firms or workers, as well as whether or not wages are increasing and if they are keeping up with employment gains.
 Information on how the Hurricanes impacted the statistics collected by this BLS program can be found here.

-The Labor Market Information Unit prepares an annual book titled Louisiana Labor Force Diversity Data (PDF) to give employers, researchers, and students the latest available annual average population and labor force broken out by race and gender.
-The data is compiled at the state, MSA, and individual parish levels.
+The Labor Market Information Unit of the Research & Statistics Department prepares the Louisiana Labor Force Diversity Data by Metropolitan Statistical Area and Louisiana Labor Force Diversity Data by Regional Labor Market Area to give employers, researchers, and students the latest available annual average population and labor force broken out by race and gender.
+The data is compiled at the state, MSA, RLMA, and individual parish levels.

 The Mass Layoff Statistics program identifies establishments that have experienced a permanent mass layoff or plant closing.
 The federal definition of a mass layoff is 50 or more employees who are separated from a specific employer, and this layoff must last 30 days or longer.
 Data can be accessed from the Web link: http://stats.bls.gov/mls/home.htm.